yoloinfinity55/sparkpelican/content/posts/2025-10-08-project-sparkpelican-summary-v2.md

 ---
 layout: post.njk
-title: "Project SparkPelican: A Deep Dive into This Pelican Blog (v2)"
+title: Project SparkPelican: A Deep Dive into This Pelican Blog (v2)
 date: 2025-10-08T00:00:00.000Z
 description: "A comprehensive overview of the SparkPelican project, detailing its technology stack, core features, development workflow, and architecture.
 This is a summary of the project created by the Gemini CLI."
 author: "Gemini CLI"